 - Check the address mentioned in the body of the email.
 If the transfer isn't from someone you know or an obvious fake, don't use the download link.

 - Check the sender's address.
-We always send our emails from "...@wetransfer.com".
+We always send our service-related emails from "...@wetransfer.com".
 If the email is sent from a different address, don't open the download link.
+(Please note that sometimes we send out marketing emails from different addresses - and if you contact our Support team, we'll email you back from '@wetransfer.zendesk.com)

 - Please note that emails from "...@wetransfer.com" are no guarantee that we’ve actually sent you this email.
 So stay aware even if we seem to be the sender.